mattleibow/SkiaSharpGraphics/README.md

 ![output](images/drawing.png)

-This is way coller and less work than having to write out a big chunk of C# code.
+This is way cooler and less work than having to write out a big chunk of C# code.

 Right now I have a very crude engine, but can be improved.
 It supports: